sujeethku/sujeethku/README.md

 # Hi, I'm Sujeeth 👋

 I’m a Senior Product Manager at Amazon based in Sydney, Australia.
-In my day-to-day work, I solve problems that impact **Amazon’s customers, sellers, and core business teams**.
-My focus is on building products that:

-- Enhance customer and seller experience
-- Improve business efficiency and revenue outcomes
-- Reduce operational cost-to-serve at scale
+In my day-to-day work, I solve problems that impact Amazon’s customers, sellers, and core business teams.
+My focus is on building products that enhance the customer and seller experience, improve business efficiency and revenue outcomes, and reduce operational cost-to-serve at scale.

-Outside work, I build **practical, data-driven and AI-powered tools**.
-I use a *vibe-coding* approach, rapidly turning ideas into working apps using LLM-assisted development, which gives me hands-on exposure to productizing Python, data workflows, and AI interventions.
+Outside work, I build practical, data-driven and AI-powered tools.
+I use a vibe-coding approach, rapidly turning ideas into working apps using LLM-assisted development, which gives me hands-on exposure to productizing Python, data workflows, and AI interventions.
 I treat these projects as real product builds: clear scope, end-to-end architecture, iterative shipping, and strong focus on usability.

 ---